-Е Excellent - You have done more than was asked of you & have invested a great amount of time & effort in to your work G Good - You have done all that was asked of you & you have put a 9 good level of effort into your work s Satisfactory - You have made a satisfactory effort and completed 3 the task to the level that was required and no more Requires Improvement - Your work is incomplete or has been R rushed and shows little effort, care & attention.
+Е Excellent - You have done more than was asked of you & have invested a great amount of time & effort in to your work G Good - You have done all that was asked of you & you have put a S Satisfactory - You have made a satisfactory effort and completed the task to the level that was required and no more R R Requires Improvement - Your work is incomplete or has been rushed and shows little effort, care & attention.
 This work must be repeated/completed within one week returned to the teacher to be 'signed off.'